-1. Business: Administrative Support

-- Year one: Achieving Your Career and College Goals & Personal Finance - Year two: Intro to Business Info Management & Business Info Management: Data Essentials - Year three: Software Apps Word with Exam Prep & Software Apps PowerPoint with Exam Prep - Year three: Work-Based Learning/Co-op - Credential Option: Microsoft Office Specialist (Must pass Microsoft Word and Microsoft PowerPoint)
+- 1. Business Administrative Services - Year one: Business Software Applications or Career Preparedness - Year two: Customer Service and Sales - Year two: Business Communications - Year three: Coop or Career Pathway Project in BMA - Credential Option: Microsoft Office Specialist (Must pass Microsoft Word and PowerPoint)

-2. Information Technology: Computer Science
+2. Business Information Technology

-- Year one: PBL Computer Science - Year two: AP Computer Science A - Year two: Software Apps Excel Expert with Exam Prep - Credential Option: Passing Score on AP Exam//Microsoft Office Specialist (MOS) Excel Expert (2019/O365)

-3. Information Technology: Information Support and Services

-- Year one: PBL IT Explorations & PBL Computer Literacy - Year two: Computer Fundamentals & Essentials of Cloud Computing - Year two: A+ Computer Management with Exam Prep 1 & 2

-• Credential Option: CompTIA A+

-4. Education and Training: Teaching and Training

-- Year one: Principles of Education and Training (Part A and B) - Year two: Early Childhood Education 1 & 2 - Year two: Educational Practices 1 & 2 - Year three: Senior Career Pathway Project: Education Training Google Educator Advanced Training - Credential Option: Google Educator, Levels 1 and 2
+- Year one: Business Software Applications or Career Preparedness - Year two: Web Development - Year two: Exploring Computer Science - Year three: AP Computer Science - Year three or Capstone: Coop or Career Pathway Project in BMA - Credential Option: IC3 Global Standard Level 6 and/or ITS JavaScript HTML/CSS - 3.
+Information Technology: Information Support and Services - Year one: PBL IT Explorations & PBL Computer Literacy - Year two: Computer Fundamentals & Essentials of Cloud Computing - Year two: A+ Computer Management with Exam Prep 1 & 2 - Credential Option: CompTIA A+ - 4.
+Education and Training: Teaching and Training - Year one: Principles of Education and Training (Part A and B) - Year two: Early Childhood Education 1 & 2 - Year two: Educational Practices 1 & 2 - Year three: Senior Career Pathway Project: Education Training Google Educator Advanced Training - Credential Option: Google Educator, Levels 1 and 2 an AP exam, or score within range on ACT or Work Keys.

-ALVA also offers one (1) foreign language pathways that any student can enroll in for college readiness skills.
-Students in these pathways will need to earn a Career Readiness Indicator through one of the following options: earn one or more dual enrollment college credit, score 3 or higher on an AP exam, or score within range on ACT or Work Keys.
 Students can choose from French or Spanish as a foreign language pathway.
-The Non-Credential Pathways we offer are:
+The Non-Credential Pathways we offer are: Foreign Language: Spanish (College Readiness)

+ALVA also offers one (1) foreign language pathway that any student can enroll in for college readiness skills.
+Students in these pathways will need to earn a Career Readiness Indicator through one of the following options: earn one or more dual enrollment college credit, score 3 or higher on